greg-raven/Impeachment-Chronicles/_posts/2022-08-15-rigged-by-hillary-trump-raid-pulled-off-by-russiagate-fbi-agents.md

 - transferred dual-use missile and other technology to China; and,
 - kicked open the doors to Los Alamos and our other nuclear weapons labs to Chinese scientists.

-Beijing subsequently stole the designs to every nuclear warhead in the US arsenal, including MIRVs, according to the Cox Report, and now China can independently target Honolulu, Los Angeles and San Francisco with a single ICBM."
+Beijing subsequently stole the designs to every nuclear warhead in the U.S. arsenal, including MIRVs, according to the Cox Report, and now China can independently target Honolulu, Los Angeles and San Francisco with a single ICBM."

 He also reported the FBI paperwork authorizing the raid on Trump's home allowed agents to seize any boxes "in proximity" to any targeted papers.